kwane27916/demo_project/README.md

+### README for Test 2: Todo List API with Authentication

-# User Management API
+# Todo List API with Authentication

 ## Objective

-Develop a user management API using Node.js and Express.js with TypeScript and link the API to a database.
+Develop a todo list API with authentication using Node.js, integrate with a database, Dockerize the application, set up CI/CD pipelines, and write test cases.

 ## Table of Contents